Smart Talent Management Strategies

 Clear business priorities also set the talent management stage for goal setting, transparency, and accountability.

-Goal Setting – Each employee should understand what is expected and how they specifically contribute to the overall company objectives, what is needed to achieve the goals, how success will be measured, and who bears the responsibility for what.
+Each employee should have a clear line of sight and understand what is expected and how they specifically contribute to the overall company objectives, what is needed to achieve the goals, how success will be measured, and who bears the responsibility for what.

 Maintain and develop the skills of your employees so they are primed to take on greater responsibility as the need arises.
 You need ready candidates at every key position.